vktr274/cnn-affect-recognition/README.md

 ### Training a ResNet-50 from Tensorflow pretrained on ImageNet

 We decided to try using a ResNet-50 model pretrained on ImageNet that is available in the Tensorflow library.
-We used a similar top as the VGG16-like top we used with ResNet-18 and ResNet-34 but with less neurons, 2048 and 512 respectively.
+We used a similar top as the VGG-like top we used with ResNet-18 and ResNet-34 but with less neurons, 2048 and 512 respectively.
 We also set a different dropout rate of 0.2 before the last `Dense` layer.
 Keras applications require the input to be preprocessed to match the ImageNet dataset.
 To do that Tensorflow provides a `preprocess_input` function that can be used to preprocess the input.
 The model was initialized like this:

 ```py
 from tensorflow.keras.applications.resnet50 import ResNet50, preprocess_input